arielherself/ctext/README.md

 value = '$__replace_with(#0#,#1#)'
 ```

-If we define this function called `define`, then we must ensure that the comma in the argument won't be interpreted as a separator in the argument list during the function expansion.
+If we define this function called `define` like this, then we must ensure that the comma in the argument won't be interpreted as a separator in the argument list during the function expansion.
 Suppose we have `comma = false` and this function call:

 ```cpp